-If you are in search of the best flower delivery services in the UK – for sending Mother's Day blooms, a pick-me-up bouquet to a friend, or, perhaps you fancy treating yourself?
-Why not.
-We are here to help separate the great flower delivery companies from the bad – so that you and your giftee are pleased with this service.
-Whether you are seeking letterbox-friendly flowers, flowers that come with an added gift (preferably food or alcohol-related, right?) or maybe even some flowers that arrive in a box, there are lots of suggestions of where to find lovely bouquets below.
-From everywhere including Bloom & Wild, Serenata Flowers, Bunches, Flying Flowers and even Bloom.
+If you are in search of the best flower delivery services in the UK – for sending Easter blooms – we are here to help.
+We've done a load of testing to tell you which flower delivery companies are the best in the UK.
+So that both you and your giftee are pleased with this service.
+Whether you are seeking letterbox-friendly flowers, flowers that come with an added gift (preferably food or alcohol-related, right?) or maybe even some flowers that arrive in a box.
+There are lots of suggestions of where to find lovely bouquets below.
+From everywhere including Bloom & Wild, Serenata Flowers, Bunches, Flying Flowers and more.

-We've been trying and testing flower delivery services – by this, we mean that we have bought bouquets from them, and from landing at our door to the sadness of putting them in our bin, we have recorded everything.
+We've been trying and testing flower delivery services – by this, we mean that we have bought or been gifted bouquets from them, and from landing at our door to the sadness of putting them in our bin, we have recorded everything.
 From how they arrived, when they bloomed, how long they lasted and more.
-Since Mother's Day is on the 16th March, we have listed, along with each flower delivery company, a photo of our favourite Mother's Day blooms that they sell – just for some inspiration.
-Read on to see how these online companies compared, and to find out which is the best option for you (and whoever you are gifting said flowers to).
+Since Easter is soon, we have listed, along with each flower delivery company, a photo of our favourite Easter blooms that they sell – just for some inspiration.
+Read on to see how these online companies compared, and to find out which is the best option.

 The best flower delivery services UK

 We've raved about Bloom & Wild many a time, and they are definitely our favourite flower delivery service in the UK.
 They specialise in really lovely, hand-tied bouquets and gorgeous letterbox flowers that have a lovely, soft look – and scent.
 The fact that they fit through a letterbox means that no one has to be in to receive the delivery, and each flower is so meticulously wrapped that they arrive in perfect condition.